Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: Frank-Wolfe FOR SymNMF UNDER SIMPLICIAL CONSTRAINT

-\end{proof} The proof of Lemma~\ref{thm:curvature} does not require $f$ to be convex.
+Clearly $\bar{C}_f\geq 0$ and the new definition reduces to $C_f$ when $f$ is a convex function.
+In general we have $\bar{C}_f\geq C_f$ for any function $f$.
+Again, $\bar{C}_f$ measures the relative deviation of $f$ from its linear approximation, and is still affine invariant.
+The difference of $\bar{C}_f$ from the original $C_f$ becomes clear when $f$ is concave: in this case $C_f = 0$, but $\bar{C}_f > 0$ and $\bar{C}_f = C_{-f}$.
+On the downside, the fact that $\bar{C}_f\geq C_f$ means our asymptotic bound is of constant times larger than the original one proved by~\citet{lacoste2016convergence}, but they share the same asymptotic rate in terms of the given precision parameter $\eps$.
+Finally, $\bar{C}_f = 0$ iff $f$ is affine.
+As in \citep{jaggi2013revisiting,lacoste2013block}, for a smooth function $f$ with Lipschitz constant $L$ over compact set $\mathcal{D}$, we can bound $\bar{C}_f$ in terms of $L$: \begin{restatable}{lemma}{curvature} Let $f$ be a $L$-smooth function over a convex compact domain $\mathcal{D}$, and define $\text{diam}(\mathcal{D})\defeq \sup_{\mathbf{x},\mathbf{y}\in\mathcal{D}}||\mathbf{x} - \mathbf{y}||$.
+Then $\bar{C}_f\leq \text{diam}^2(\mathcal{D})L$. \end{restatable} The proof of Lemma~\ref{thm:curvature} does not require $f$ to be convex.
 Furthermore, $f$ does not need to be second-order differentiable --- being smooth is sufficient.
-Recently, \citet{lacoste2016convergence} showed that when applying Alg.~\ref{alg:fw} to a nonconvex constrained optimization problem, for any desired accuracy $\eps > 0$, $g(\mathbf{x})$ converges in $O(1/\eps^2)$ iterations.
-Lacoste-Julien's proof uses $C_f$, which is 0 for strictly concave functions.
-Instead, we derive a bound using our new $\bar{C}_f$, which better reflects the geometric nonlinearity of nonconvex functions.
-The main idea of our proof using $\bar{C}_f$ follows from~\citep{lacoste2016convergence} to bound the decrease of the gap function by minimizing a quadratic function iteratively. \begin{restatable}{theorem}{lacoste} Consider the problem (\ref{equ:opt}) where $f$ is a continuously differentiable function that is potentially nonconvex, but has a finite curvature constant $\bar{C}_f$ as defined by (\ref{equ:newcurvature}) over the compact convex domain $\mathcal{D}$.
+We proceed to derive a convergence bound for Alg.~\ref{alg:fw} using our new $\bar{C}_f$, which better reflects the geometric nonlinearity of nonconvex functions.
+The main idea of the proof is to bound the decrease of the gap function by minimizing a quadratic function iteratively. \begin{restatable}{theorem}{lacoste} Consider the problem (\ref{equ:opt}) where $f$ is a continuously differentiable function that is potentially nonconvex, but has a finite curvature constant $\bar{C}_f$ as defined by (\ref{equ:newcurvature}) over the compact convex domain $\mathcal{D}$.
 Consider running Frank-Wolfe (Algo.~\ref{alg:fw}), then the minimal FW gap $\tilde{g}_T\defeq \min_{0\leq t\leq T}g_t$ encountered by the iterates during the algorithm after $T$ iterations satisfies: